 \subsection{CDT and Nash equilibria}

-CDT and NNDT both rely on subjunctive counterfactuals modelling the impact of decisions on utilities, but differ in a fundamental way, namely: whether or not a decision is counterfactually independent from anything it could not have caused\footnote{The latter part of this formulation of the strong version of free choice is attributable to theoretical physicists \citep{Renner2011}, even though they refer in this paper to conditional probabilities and the absence of correlations.}.
+CDT and NNDT both rely on subjunctive counterfactuals modeling the impact of decisions on utilities but fundamentally differ, namely: whether or not a decision is counterfactually independent of anything it could not have caused\footnote{The latter part of this formulation of the strong version of free choice is attributable to theoretical physicists \citep{Renner2011}, even though they refer in this paper to conditional probabilities and the absence of correlations.}.

 The Nash paradigm directly follows the CDT paradigm.
 Let us take the example of games in normal form, in which players may be, for example, in separate rooms to pick their strategies.
-If an agent's decision is counterfactually independent from anything it could not have caused, then this means that if some agent Mary picks strategy $\sigma_i$ and the other agents picked strategy $\sigma_{-i}$, the following counterfactual statement holds: ``Had Mary picked another strategy $\tau_i$, the other agents would still have picked strategies $\sigma_{-i}$.''
+If an agent's decision is counterfactually independent of anything it could not have caused, then this means that if some agent Mary picks strategy $\sigma_i$ and the other agents picked strategy $\sigma_{-i}$, the following counterfactual statement holds: ``Had Mary picked another strategy $\tau_i$, the other agents would still have picked strategies $\sigma_{-i}$.''
 In Lewisian terms: in the closest world in which Mary picks $\tau_i$, the other agents jointly pick $\sigma_{-i}$ like in the actual world.
 Mary's decision has no impact on the other agents' strategies.

-This counterfactual statement is exactly what is known as unilateral deviations.
+This counterfactual statement is what is known as unilateral deviations.
 It is thus rational for Mary to pick $\sigma_i$ over $\tau_i$ if\footnote{The inequality is always strict because of the assumption of general positions.}

 In Lewisian semantics: Mary is rational because she gets a higher utility in the actual world than in the closest world in which she picks $\tau_i$, for any $\tau_i\neq \sigma_i$.
 She \emph{would have} gotten less utility if she \emph{had} picked another strategy.
 This is why the Nash equilibrium is computed by finding best responses to the opponents' strategies, by fixing a row or column and maximizing utility over it.
 The Nash equilibrium is reached under this strong free choice assumption and assuming Common Knowledge of Rationality in the actual world.